 - Many have long experience and direct relations with supermarkets.
-Thus, they are in much better position to negotiate space and promotional events. - They have their own distribution fleet and are able to deliver in relatively small volumes. - They carry out promotional activities regularly in these stores. - They supply smaller supermarkets as well. - Supermarkets might only work with well-established importers and might import directly only through their buying boards in Europe (Marjane and Makro).
-Also, the entry fee to the supermarket for a new exporter may be prohibitive.
+Thus, they are in much better position to negotiate space and promotional events. - They have their own distribution fleet and are able to deliver in relatively small volumes. - They carry out promotional activities regularly in these stores. - They supply smaller supermarkets as well. - Supermarkets might only work with well-established importers.
+Some do import directly, but only through their buying boards in Europe (Marjane/ACIMA and Makro), under a European private label, or under their own label (Metro uses Metro and Norm labels).
+Also, the entry fee to the supermarket for a new product may be prohibitive.